Ganoosh/Bonfire/README.md

   <li><s>Info : Lets you view information about a specific nhentai manga.</s></li>
 </ul>
 </details>
+---

 ## More Info
 - If you are interested in contacting me, please check my GitHub profile, it has multiple ways to contact me.
 - This is licensed under MIT, please read "LICENSE" for more information.
 - If you like what you see, feel free to star this page!
 I greatly appreciate it.

+### Don't just steal this.
+#### This is here for documentation and due to me being a OSS freak, Although I love when people use my code in their own projects, but make sure you credit me in a public area.